dadosbon2/NgramsProjekt/AccessingGPUGuide/README.md

 #Instructions

-you activate this by opening GitBash and
+!!! make sure to edit the ssh file with your username you activate this by opening GitBash and typing
 ```
 bash jupyterTunnel.sh
 ´´´